tensorflow/docs/site/ko/README.md

 It is hard to review such a file in Github.
 You should use a text editor when you edit a few words of existing notebook.
 You should test the notebook in your repository with Colab after you finish the translation.
-You should request for review if there is no error.
+You can request for review if there is no error.

 Thanks!